Jack Ablin, CFA

 Chief Investment Officer and Founding Partner

 Jack is the author of Reading Minds and Markets: Minimizing Risk and Maximizing Returns in a Volatile Global Marketplace, published in July 2009 by F.T.
 Press; The Wall Street Journal best-seller list, 2009.
 Jack is a frequent contributor to CNBC, Bloomberg, The Wall Street Journal and Barron’s.
 Jack served as a Professor of Finance at Boston University, Graduate School of Management.
 He spent five years as a Money and Markets correspondent for the NBC affiliate in Jacksonville, Florida.
-Jack was named one of the top 100 Wealth Advisors in North America, by CityWealth Magazine in 2006, 2010-2019.
+Jack was named in CityWealth Magazine's Leaders List in 2006, 2010-2020.
 Jack was also a finalist in the 2020 Family Wealth Report Awards in the category of “Outstanding Contribution to Wealth Management Thought Leadership".¹

 Jack earned an A.B. degree from Vassar College in New York, where he graduated with honors in Mathematics and Computer Science.
 A member of the Beta Gamma Sigma International Honor Society, Jack received an M.B.A. with honors, and graduated cum laude from Boston University in Massachusetts.
 He holds the Chartered Financial Analyst® designation and is a member of the CFA Society of Chicago.